revpriest/EntityAudit/README.md

 I do not particularly intend to keep this branch massively up to date any more than is required for the project I'm working on.

-Fork created by RevPriest pre@dalliance.net
+Fork created by RevPriest pre@dalliance.net AKA adam@jakuta.co.uk

 ## How does it work?